roboflow/inference/docs/models.md

 ## 📟 CLI

 To use the CLI you will need python 3.7 or higher.
 To ensure you have the correct version of python, run `python --version` in your terminal.
-To install python, follow the instructions [here](https://www.python.org/downloads/).
+To install python, follow the instructions <a href="https://www.python.org/downloads/" target="_blank">here</a>.

 After you have python installed, install the pypi package `inference-cli` or `inference`: